“If you are in denial about climate change, come to California,” Governor Gavin Newsom said in August as wildfires torched his state.

 He might just as easily have said: “If you want to work on climate change, come to California.”

 For those who want to dedicate their life—or at least their work—to saving the planet, the Golden State does not lack for examples and inspiration.
 Perhaps nowhere is this better illustrated than at the flagship campus of California’s public university system.

 While experts agree we can all make a positive impact on the climate through day-to-day activities, UC Berkeley offers concrete examples for those wondering how to make sustainability their career.
 On the Berkeley campus right now, sustainability professionals are taking action to fight climate change while students train to be the next generation of leaders in the space.

-Means & Matters spoke to several recent graduates and campus leaders to illuminate ways people can better align their time and energy with helping to solve society’s climate emergency.
+Means & Matters spoke to several recent graduates and campus leaders to illuminate ways people can better align their time and energy with helping to solve climate change.
 We learned about:

 - How sustainability leaders got their starts